Motorcycle Accident Checklist

 Who is responsible for the accident, and can you prove it?
 This is important, if you're considering a personal injury lawsuit for a motorcycle (or any) accident.
 Of particular importance is the ability to establish the others' fault.
 If you believe that road conditions were to blame, discuss that with your attorney when you speak to him.
 If there were witnesses to the accident, make sure that you get their information and are able to contact them.
 Who was the first responder?
 Can you contact them?
 Don't let a motorcycle accident be more devastating to your life than it already is.

-Contact a personal injury attorney, and consult with them about your options.
+Contact a South Bend personal injury lawyer at Pfeifer, Morgan & Stesiak today, and consult with them about your options.